1. DEBT RELIEF

 Short-term payment plan

 You can apply for a short-term payment plan if you don't have the money to pay your taxes.
-This gives you an additional 180 days to pay, and there’s no fee for this plan if the amount you owe is paid in full by the deadline.
+This gives you an additional 180 days to pay.
+There’s no fee for this plan if the amount you owe is paid in full by the deadline.

 Installment payment plans